Online hypnotherapy and life coaching sessions are available with me. We can talk through a normal phone call or by using Whatsapp.

 Let me explain why it isn’t a problem at all and it can actually help!

-There’s a thing we do in hypnosis called fractionation.
+There’s a similar thing we do in hypnosis called fractionation.
 That’s when it seems that we bring you out of hypnosis and then put you back in, usually by asking you to open your eyes and close them again.
+This helps you go deeper into hypnosis.

 In 99% of cases the phone/internet doesn’t get cut off anyway so none of this is even an issue.